exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 a coin is not it.

 ![](/images/21-lessons/lydian-coin-stater.png)
-<center>Lydian electrum coin.
+<center v-pre>Lydian electrum coin.
 Picture cc-by-sa Classical Numismatic Group, Inc.</center>

 Turns out that hoarding coins, or hodling, to use today's parlance, is almost as old as coins.
 The earliest coin hodler was someone who put